syncfusion-content/uwp-docs/uwp/Digital-Gauge/Digital-Characters.md

 ## 16-Segments

 When [CharacterType](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Gauges.SfDigitalGauge.html#Syncfusion_UI_Xaml_Gauges_SfDigitalGauge_CharacterType) is set to `SegmentSixteen`, the value is displayed in 16-segment format.
-This type is also used to display both letters and numbers.
-Compared to 14-segment, the 16-segment type splits the horizontal bars, producing a cleaner, more evenly lit character suitable when a split-style appearance is preferred.
+This type is used to display both letters and numbers.
+Compared to the 14-segment display, it splits the top and bottom horizontal bars into two segments each, which produces a more refined look and is preferred when each character needs to be rendered with finer detail.

 {% tabs %}
 {% highlight xaml %}